All Episodes

 Sean, no, we don't have a problem with police brutality.

-We have a problem with individual officers who misbehave, and we ought to deal with them on a case by case basis.
+We have a problem with individual officers who misbehave, and we ought to deal with them on a case-by-case basis.

-Is the officer of police officer?
+Is the officer a police officer?

 If the officer is a police officer, then that is police brutality.

-You know, listen, I will tell you, I don't know the exact number, but I know a lot of police officers, and and thank you for your call.
+You know, listen, I will tell you, I don't know the exact number, but I know a lot of police officers, and thank you for your call.

-And they are dedicated to protect and to serve.
+I know a lot of them, Leo Terrell, and they are dedicated to protect and to serve.

 And you have all of America represented if you're looking at this from the identity political lens, but they're all serving their communities.

-They're all I don't think most cops get up, Larry, thinking, oh, I want to kill somebody today.
+I don't think most cops get up, Larry, thinking, oh, I want to kill somebody today.

 Their jobs are dangerous.